 Most baby powders are talcum based, and hence the particles can be easily inhaled.
 Talcum-based powders contain tiny particles of soft minerals called Talc.
 These powders are extremely bad for babies if inhaled.
 However, some baby powders are cornstarch based as well, which are considered safe if used sparingly and carefully.
 That is because the cornstarch-based powder has slightly larger particles and thus is less airborne to be inhaled by the baby.

 In case, your baby has a diaper rash, kindly refrain from using any type of powder.
 This will only worsen the baby’s delicate skin.
 It is preferable to use diaper rash cream or ointment to cure diaper rash.
 Doctors say that using baby powder in diapers does in no way help to heal or lessen diaper rashes.
 Using a rash cream would help, for that matter.
 In case you notice any chapped skin or infection of any kind, do not apply powder.
 Consult your doctor at the earliest.
-Find out 10 easy ways to diaper rash in babies here.
+Find out all about diaper rashes in babies here.

 If your baby has asthma or respiratory illness, it is advisable to stay away from all types of powders because even the tiniest particle of powder is capable to irritate the baby’s lungs, if inhaled.
 If you still insist on applying powder, then it is better to go to a reputed and well-known brand.